New York City Subway stations: Retail

+Lighting

+The subway system originally used incandescent lights; the first incandescent bulbs were installed in 1904 as part of the first subway line.
+As many as 50 types of incandescent lights were once used in the subway.
+To discourage the theft of the lighting fixtures, the New York City Subway system used lightbulbs with reversed threads, which could not be screwed into residential lamps.
+Over the years, all incandescent bulbs in stations have been replaced with fluorescent lights.
+In 2024, the MTA announced that, as a safety measure, it would install 150,000 LED lights across the subway system by 2026.
+To discourage people from jumping onto the tracks, there are blue lights at several subway stations.

 Connections

 Rapid transit and rail connections are available at designated stations to Amtrak, Long Island Rail Road, AirTrain JFK, Metro-North Railroad, New Jersey Transit and PATH.
 Connections to the Staten Island Ferry and privately operated ferries such as NYC Ferry, NY Waterway and New York Water Taxi, as well as intercity and commuter bus lines at the Port Authority Bus Terminal and George Washington Bridge Bus Terminal, are also available.
 Free MetroCard-only transfers to buses are available to MTA New York City Transit buses (including the bus rapid transit Select Bus Service), MTA Bus Company, NICE buses (Nassau County) and Bee-Line buses (Westchester County).

 Station management

-In 2018, New York City Transit president Andy Byford implemented a "group station manager" program, where 24 people would be hired to oversee up to 25 stations.
+In 2018, New York City Transit president Andy Byford implemented a "group station manager" program, where 24 people would be hired to oversee up to twenty-five stations.
 This replaced a previous system where station managers could be responsible for up to 100 stations.
 Group station managers were generally responsible for coordinating repairs and operations, as well as providing customer service in each of the stations under their purview.
-These group station managers had repaired over 62,000 issues by early 2020.
+These group station managers repaired over 62,000 issues by early 2020.